FREE Shipping on orders over $899

 • Between 8 and 10 sessions are needed for the result to be visible.

-Duration of treatment: The method usually requires 8 to 10 sessions; However, it depends on the size of the problem and the area of application.
+Treatment duration: The method typically requires 8 to 10 sessions; however, this depends on the size of the problem and the area of application.

-Lymphatic drainage: The technique that refers to performing massages to improve lymphatic and blood circulation, which are the factors that aggravate cellulite.
+Lymphatic drainage: This technique involves performing massages to improve lymphatic and blood circulation, which are the factors that aggravate cellulite.

 Advantages: